insipx/polkadot-rewards/README.md

 <div align="center">

 # Polkadot Rewards
-### Crawl rewards for a Polkadot/Kusama account from subscan.
+### Crawl rewards for a Polkadot/Kusama/Moonriver accounts from subscan.
 Outputs to a CSV.

 </div>